Fun Facts, Observations and Quotes

 Mitch: “Uh, Mr. Payne, sir, you

-know, eh, every second that you could let us out early would really
+know, eh, every second that you could let us out early would really increase

 our chances of survival.”

-Mr. Payne: “It’s like our sergeant told us before one trip into the jungle – Men, 50 of you are leaving on a mission.
-25 of you ain’t comin' back.”
+told us before one trip into the jungle – Men, 50 of you are leaving on a

 Linklater has a strong link to the

 game of baseball.
-He played backup QB in
+He played backup QB in grades 9-11 at Hunstville High

-grades 9-11 at Hunstville High School, and the team was ranked #1 in the state
+School, and the team was ranked #1 in the state his junior year.
+But he

-here is a link to my post about his
+is a link to my post about his “spiritual successor” to Dazed,

-Everybody Wants Some, based on this time
+titled Everybody Wants Some, based on this time in his life).

-Inning By Inning: A Portrait of a Coach, a look inside the world of
+Coach, a look inside the world of University of Texas baseball coach Augie

-Division I history in any sport.
+Garrido, the winningest coach in NCAA Division I history in any sport.

 Linklater obviously wrote the